Weili-NLP/EventSchemasBasedOnFrameNet/README.md

 # EventSchemasBasedOnFrameNet

-Including the list event schemas, list of event scenarios, event schemas hierarchy, event scenarios hierarchy, detail description of event relations and detail definition of event schemas.
+Including the list of event schemas, list of event scenarios, event schemas hierarchy, event scenarios hierarchy, detail description of event relations and detail definition of event schemas.